AndyZhou952/mm_grpo/docs/installation.md

 # Installation

-mm_grpo is a Python library that supports the following GPU variants.
-The library itself mainly contains the python implementations for frameworks and models.
+mm_grpo is a Python library that mainly contains the python implementations for multimodal reinforcement learning frameworks and models.
 This guide will help you install MM-GRPO and all its dependencies.

 ## Prerequisites

 - OS: Linux
 - Python 3.12 or higher
-- CUDA-capable GPU (recommended)
+- CUDA-capable GPU

 ## Step 1: Clone the Repository